-Extended Steps for a Notice of Default in California
+Extra Steps for a California Notice of Default

-After 90 days have passed, the lender is required to publish a notice for 20 days, during which time the only way a homeowner can stop the foreclosure is to completely payoff the mortgage.
-After 20 days, the lender may sell the property to the highest acceptable bidder on the courthouse steps.
+After 90 days have passed, the lender is must publish a notice for 20 days, during which time the only way a homeowner can stop the foreclosure is to pay off the mortgage in full.
+After those 20 days, the lender may sell the home to the highest bidder on the courthouse steps.

-If no acceptable bid is received, the trustee then conveys the property to the lender.
-Sometimes lenders make the opening bid so high that nobody will bid on the home, and this allows the lender, according to industry insiders, to retain the foreclosed home in its inventory on the books at its original value for accounting purposes, which tends to protect the bank's stock value.
+If no good bid is received, the trustee then conveys the home to the lender.
+There are times when lenders make the starting bid so high that people won't bid on the home.
+Some mortgage experts think that this allows the lender to retain the foreclosed home in its inventory at its original value.
+This is an accounting move that tends to protect the bank's stock value.

-While a lender always retained the option to stop a foreclosure action, it was not required to do so.
-In fact, some investors, such as government-sponsored entities like Fannie Mae and Freddie Mac, routinely proceeded with the foreclosure if it was the fastest option and likely to produce more money than a short sale.
+While a lender always had the option to stop a foreclosure action, it wasn't required to do so.
+In fact, some investors, even more so before the housing crisis, often went ahead with taking the home if it was the fastest option and might produce more money than a short sale.
 The Pooling and Servicing Agreement for some home loans also had financial perks that made foreclosures preferred over short sales.